 Recognizing the need for contemporary facilities, Burke and his staff have identified and addressed construction and renovation projects benefiting every program since the start of the new millennium - with an investment of nearly a quarter of a billion dollars.

 Another goal of Burke's was to involve former student-athletes in the life of the department, to counsel and question, and provide ideas to keep the organization sharp.
 In 1993, he established an advisory council made up of 24 student-athlete alumni.
 The group meets annually to hear reports and make suggestions to Burke and senior administrators.

 In 2003, former student-athletes found a new home in Intercollegiate Athletics with the founding of the Varsity P Club.
-A subset of the John Purdue Club, the Varsity P Club boasts more than 900 members who are welcomed back each fall for golf, good times and the Ross-Ade Stadium roar.
+A subset of the John Purdue Club, the Varsity P Club boasts more than 1,000 members who are welcomed back each fall.

 A 1973 industrial management graduate and captain of the swimming team his senior year, Burke was a member of Phi Beta Kappa scholastic honorary.
 After graduation, he continued at Purdue and earned a master's degree in industrial relations in 1975.
 In 1980, he graduated with a law degree from John Marshall Law School in Chicago.

 Burke pursued a successful career with Inland Steel Co. after law school, moving through 13 positions in an 18-year span.
 He was vice president when he departed to return to Purdue.